Python-GIS-book/site/source/part1/chapter-03/md/02-basic-plotting.md

 pd.set_option('plotting.backend', 'pandas_bokeh')
 ```

-In the cell above, we import Pandas-Bokeh, and the configure two options: (1) Setting the output to be displayed in a notebook rather than in a separate window, and (2) setting the plotting backend software to use Pandas-Bokeh rather than Matplotlib.

 Now, we can consider an example plot similar to the one we started with, but with data for three days (September 29-October 1, 2019).
-Pandas-Bokeh expects a DataFrame as the source for the plot data, so we'll need to create a time slice of the `data` DataFrame containing the desired date range before making the plot.
-Let's generate the Pandas-Bokeh plot and the see what is different.
+Pandas-bokeh expects a DataFrame as the source for the plot data, so we'll need to create a time slice of the `data` DataFrame containing the desired date range before making the plot.
+Let's generate the pandas-bokeh plot and the see what is different.

 ```python
 sept29_oct1_df = data.loc[data.index >= '201909290000']